-Wince Phillip: clangers, gaffes, or racism
+Wince Philip: clangers, gaffes, or racism

 The Duke of Edinburgh has a reputation for swearing and saying inappropriate, or even outright offensive things at public events.
-There are countless examples of articles published on or around Prince Phillip’s birthdays which list a “gaffe” for every year of his life.
+There are countless examples of articles published on or around Prince Philip’s birthdays which list a “gaffe” for every year of his life.
 In one example, it’s 1967, and His Royal Highness is asked if he would like to visit the Soviet Union.
 He allegedly responds,

 I would like to go to Russia very much – although the bastards murdered half my family.